Latest Nervos Network (CKB) News Update

 2. Bitcoin L2 Protocol Upgrades (26 July 2025)

-Overview: RGB++ (homomorphic binding for Bitcoin assets) and Fiber Network (Lightning-like payments) saw adoption spikes, with 400+ dApps and 662K addresses using these protocols.
+Overview: Nervos enhanced its RGB++ protocol (for Bitcoin programmability) and Fiber Network (Lightning-like payments), driving adoption to 400+ dApps and 662K addresses.

 (Source)